-The Volunteer Firefighters' Benefit Law begins, "One of the finest traditions of American community life is the service which people render to others without remuneration."
+The Volunteer Firefighters' Benefit Law is prefaced by the statement: "One of the finest traditions of American community life is the service which people render to others without remuneration."

-To honor this important service, the NYS Legislature works to ensure that each volunteer firefighter is protected by our state and receives the care and benefits they and their families deserve in the case of death or disability suffered in the line of duty.
+The NYS Legislature works to ensure that each volunteer is protected by our state and receives the care and benefits they and their families deserve in the case of death or disability suffered in the line of duty.

 I will continue to support legislation that protects these dedicated citizens.
-If I can be of additional helpin this or any other issue, please do not hesitate to contact my office.
+Please let me know if I can be of assistance in this or any other matter.